craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ###### USE: Melee or Ranged Weapon
 'With baited breath, you find the weakest point in your opponent's armor, and release.'

 Target a creature within your Weapon Range and establish Line of Sight.
-You gain +2 to hit that creature with this attack.
 Make an Attack Roll against that target's Reflex.
+You gain +2 to that Attack Roll.

 If you hit your target, you deal your Weapon Damage as normal.